Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 Please note Paid Courses Explanation and Substitutes:
 I know some courses I took were paid because it provided me with a little structure but please note all the paid courses can be substituted with Youtube and Free Code Camp.
 If this respository gets a lot of traction I will be more than happy to share links to some of these resources if people would be interest in it.
 Definitely, use the paid resource syllabus's to guide your self-taught learning.
 I am in no way sponsored nor promoting any course this can all be done through free resources this was just my journey.

-If you do buy any Udemy courses make sure they are only sale for like $10 there is always a sale like every month.
+If you do buy any Udemy courses make sure they are on sale for like $10 there is always a sale like every month.
 Do not pay full price it is overpriced.

 ## Where I Started: